helloSeen/2020-sensor-miniproject/Report.md

 ## Summary
 This project focuses on the integration and analysis of internet-based sensors.
 It serves as an introduction to Python, web-based data transfer, and simple data analysis.
 To simulate the sensors, a server and its clients are locally-hosted.
-The server maintains the client connections and the clients output timestamped messages about the occupancy, temperature, and CO2 level of a room in a building.
+The server maintains the client connections and the clients output the received timestamped messages about the occupancy, temperature, and CO2 level of rooms in a building.

 ## Task 0